Resistance thermometer: Construction

 These elements nearly always require insulated leads attached.
 PVC, silicone rubber or PTFE insulators are used at temperatures below about 250 °C. Above this, glass fibre or ceramic are used.
 The measuring point, and usually most of the leads, require a housing or protective sleeve, often made of a metal alloy that is chemically inert to the process being monitored.
 Selecting and designing protection sheaths can require more care than the actual sensor, as the sheath must withstand chemical or physical attack and provide convenient attachment points.

 The RTD construction design may be enhanced to handle shock and vibration by including compacted magnesium oxide (MgO) powder inside the sheath.
 MgO is used to isolate the conductors from the external sheath and from each other.
 MgO is used due to its dielectric constant, rounded grain structure, high-temperature capability, and its chemical inertness.

 Wiring configurations

 Two-wire configuration

 The simplest resistance-thermometer configuration uses two wires.
 It is only used when high accuracy is not required, as the resistance of the connecting wires is added to that of the sensor, leading to errors of measurement.
 This configuration allows use of 100 meters of cable.
-This applies equally to balanced bridge and fixed bridge system.
+This applies equally to balanced bridge (Wheatstone bridge) and fixed bridge system.

 For a balanced bridge usual setting is with R2 = R1, and R3 around the middle of the range of the RTD.
 So for example, if we are going to measure between 0 and 100 C, RTD resistance will range from 100 Ω to 138.5 Ω. We would choose R3 = 120 Ω. In that way we get a small measured voltage in the bridge.